HarCass/nc-news-api/error-handling.md

 # Possible Errors

-This is a guide to the possible errors that may happen in the app.
+This is a guide to some of the possible errors that may happen in the app.

 ---